Andy-UTAS/POLUS/docs/partII/adiabatic.md

 ### Principal Data Taken

 * Mean period of oscillation of the system for 3 different gases.
 For each gas, 6 different volumes are tested, and the relationship between period and system volume yields an estimate of $\gamma$.
-* item The atmospheric pressure P$_0$.
+* The atmospheric pressure $P_0$.
 The adiabatic index you derive will depend inversely on the pressure in the system.
 There is a mercury barometer at the front of the room to make this measurement.

 #### Apparatus data
 | Property | Value |